-The risks arising from climate change are tracked on a monthly basis as part of the Top and Emerging Risk report at the ERMC.
-Bottom-up risk identification has been completed through the inclusion of climate change as a risk driver within the Company's Risk Register and is reviewed on an annual basis.
 Climate change considerations have been embedded within the credit assessment through the development of the Climate Change Risk Heat-map.
-The heat-map supports identification of the key climate change risks that the credit portfolio is exposed to (transmission channels) and provides a risk-based approach to targeting further analysis.
+The heat-map supports identification of the key climate change risks that the credit portfolio is exposed to (transmission channels) and provides a risk based approach to targeting further analysis.
 The heat-map includes a physical and transition risk assessment for clients, industries and countries.
 The outputs from the heat-map are reported to the EMEA Credit Risk Committee on a monthly basis.
-To manage reputational risk, the Company has a Reputational Risk Management Policy as part of its governance framework.
-The Company recognises that the challenge to respond to climate change will require review, refinement and enhancement over the coming years.